gsoules/MkDocs/digital-archive/docs/archivist/add-relationship.md

     The first result, item 15143, is her
     Reference Item.
 The second and fourth items are photos she appears in.
 The third item is a newspaper clipping about her.
-The last item is a Reference Item for her husband Donald (see details in the second screen shot below).
+The last item is a Reference Item for her husband Donald (see details in the second screenshot below).
     Note that the thumbnails for Reference Items have a double blue border to distinguish them from other items.

 **Results of a keyword search for `mary o'brien`**